joltify-finance/joltifyChain_legacy/x/mint/spec/01_concepts.md

 # Concepts

 The `x/mint` module is designed to handle the regular printing of new tokens within a chain.
-The design taken within Osmosis is to
+The design taken within joltify is to

 - Mint new tokens once per epoch (default one week)
 - To have a "Reductioning factor" every period, which reduces the amount of rewards per epoch.